Got questions about meditation?

 So often we hear from our community the questions or statements that bring on the self-doubt around their meditation practice.
 How can I tell I am developing my meditation practice?
 I don’t think I know if I am doing it right.
 I can’t get my mind quiet.
-Thought we would share 7 of the most commonly asked questions.
+So we thought we would share 7 of the most commonly asked questions about meditation.

 Q: How can I tell I am developing in my meditation practice?

 The doorway of saying yes to this great tool usually comes with some inspiration from the science or someone you know has said ‘you should try it’.
 After a short while of engaging in the practice, you start to notice subtle differences in how you respond to life.
 A little less likely to snap at your partner for looking at you wrong or yell at a stranger in the traffic.
 THIS IS PROGRESS.

 How you experience your life will be the incentive to continue your practice.
 You watch, stop for a week or so and you will notice the small shifts.
 Give yourself the pat on the back you deserve, less irritability, more ease, stopping yourself in a thought pattern, these things make up your developed practice.
 These are your wins.

 Q: Do I have to make my mind blank in meditation?

 Good luck with that one.
 Your mind is going to think that is the gift of the mind, but what rises in meditation is the attention to those thoughts are no longer your focus.
 There will be words, sentences and stories, but as soon as you see yourself put a few words together you acquire the skill to look away and watch them float on by.
 This allows more space between the words, in turn, more space and ease in life.